c-lonas/astro-timeless-devlog/tech/src/pages/posts/012-better-windows-experience.md

 ## Package Manager - WinGet

+If you've ever used Linux before, you've probably used a package manager(`apt`, `yum`, `pacman`, etc.), or if you've used MacOS there's a good chance you've used Homebrew.
+But if you've used Windows casually your whole life, there's a non-zero chance you're not familiar with a centralized package manager.

-If you have a preference between WinGet, Chocolatey, or Scoop you are probably not the intended audience for the post.
-I'm going to assume you are familiar with none of these.
+If you already know about and have a preference between WinGet, Chocolatey, or Scoop you are probably not the intended audience for this post, keep using whatever works for you.

+If you don't, I recommend trying WinGet.
+If you're working on leveling up from a casual user to a Power User, being able to easily manage applications from the command line is a noticeable upgrade.

+This comes third in our ordered list, because WinGet is not nearly as comprehensive a solution as it's Linux counterparts, and there are many common applications that aren't available via WinGet (yet).

 <br>